-You might think a post about your contact info isn’t all that engaging, and you’d be right, but it’s still valuable for a couple of reasons.
-For one, not everyone will have all your contact info saved or memorized and won’t realize it till they need it, so share the info ahead of time.
+You might think a post about your contact information isn’t all that engaging, but it’s valuable for a couple of reasons.
+Not everyone will have your contact information saved and they may not realize it until they need it.

-Secondly, providing your contact info can come in handy in a time of an emergency.
-If you are aware of severe weather approaching the area, share a post that gives them all the ways to contact you in the event something happens.
+Providing your contact information can come in handy in an emergency.
+If you are aware of severe weather approaching the area, share a post that gives your followers what they need to contact you.

 9. Share listings from a local real estate agent

 If you're like most agents, you have great referral partners in the real estate/mortgage industry.
-Adding their listings to your social media content is a great way to build some goodwill with them and it creates more opportunities to break up your posts away from insurance related content.
-On top of that, people who follow you may reach out to you for a referral, or maybe even ask you to quote their next home purchase.
+Adding their listings to your social media content is a great way to build some goodwill with them and it creates more opportunities to break up your posts away from insurance-related content.

 10. Run a contest

 Holding a contest is a great way to engage your followers and have some fun in the process.
-One great example is to hold a contest for a date night package, that includes movie tickets and a gift card to a local restaurant.
+One great example is to hold a contest for a date night package with movie tickets and a gift card to a local restaurant.

 11. Re-share or comment on a commercial client’s post

-Re-sharing a commercial client's post is a great way to strengthen that relationship and get in front of other potential commercial clients they might be connected with.
+Re-sharing a commercial client's post is a great way to strengthen that relationship and get in front of other potential commercial clients.

 You’ll never be top of mind if you aren’t in front of your prospects.
-This is an easy and quick way to do that without any sales pitch.
+This is an easy and quick way to do that without a sales pitch.

 12. Pre-recorded videos